tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

 Questions that need answers:
 1. Can tool/service be given multiple repository URLs to check?
 1. Can tool/service be given a repostory URL to check, if not describe how to check repository?
-1. Can tool/service return compliance status as a color?
-1. Can tool/service return machine readable output, if so please show example?
+1. What kind of feedback does tool return about compliance, if so please show example?
-1. Which programming language language(s) was used during evaluation?
-For example pure python
+1. Which software package registries was used during evaluation?
+For example pure python uses pypi or R uses cran + bioconductor or did it find sub directories with package.json
 1. Which dependency resolver / build chain was use during evaluation?
 For example requirement.txt with pip or environment.yml with conda
+1. Can tool handle dependency with multiple licenses?
+1. Does it check between runtime and other sets of dependencies?
+Can it be forced to check runtime only?